 - a.
 Drugs taken or administered while the Patient is Hospital confined. - b.
-Patent or proprietary medicines which do not conform to the definition of "Drugs" set forth in SECTION 1.19 except insulin, insulin injection kits, and those items listed as "Covered Expenses" in SECTION 5.02. - c.
-Appliances, devices, bandages, heat lamps, braces, splints, and other supplies or equipment. - d.
+Patent or proprietary medicines which do not conform to the definition of "Drugs" set forth in SECTION 1.23. except insulin, insulin injection kits and those items listed as "Covered Expenses" in SECTION 5.02. - c.
+Appliances, devices, bandages, heat lamps, braces, splints and other supplies or equipment. - d.
 Vitamins (except prenatal vitamins containing fluoride or folic acid), cosmetics, dietary supplements, health and beauty aids. - e.
 Charges for prescription drugs containing in excess of a 30-day supply for retail purchase, or in excess of a 90-day supply for drugs purchased through the Fund's mail order Drug program. - f.
 Infertility drugs. - g.
-Immunization agents, nose drops or other nasal preparations. - h.
-Medications for smoking cessation. - i.
-Appetite suppressants, or any other weight loss Drug. - j.
-Drugs prescribed for hair growth or any medications prescribed for cosmetic purposes. - k.
-Any drugs not Medically Necessary for the care or treatment of an Illness or Injury. - 1.
-Any drugs obtained at a Non-Participating Pharmacy if the Eligible Individual resides within 10 miles of a Participating Pharmacy.

-- m.
-Replacement Drugs resulting from loss, theft or breakage. - n.
-Prescription refills dispensed after 1 year from original date of dispensing. - o.
+Nose drops or other nasal preparations. - h.
+Appetite suppressants, or any other weight loss Drug. - i.
+Drugs prescribed for hair growth or any medications prescribed for cosmetic purposes. - j.
+Any drugs not Medically Necessary for the care or treatment of an Illness or Injury. - k.
+Any drugs obtained at a Non-Participating Pharmacy if the Eligible Individual resides within 10 miles of a Participating Pharmacy. - I. Replacement Drugs resulting from loss, theft or breakage. - m.
+Prescription refills dispensed after 1 year from original date of dispensing. - n.
 Injectable sexual dysfunction Drugs.
-Other sexual dysfunction Drugs are limited in the quantity covered. - p.
-Medications with no federal Food and Drug Administration (FDA) approved indications.
-Off label use of prescriptions (for an indication other than described in the FDA approved drug label) will be allowed if prior approval is first obtained from the Pharmacy Benefit Manager. - q.
-Medications used for Experimental indications and/or dosage regimens determined to be Experimental or Investigational; any Investigational or unproven Drugs or therapies. - r.
+Other sexual dysfunction Drugs are limited in the quantity covered. - o.
+Medications with no federal Food and Drug Administration (FDA) approved indications. - p.
+Medications used for Experimental indications and/or dosage regimens determined to be Experimental or Investigational; any Investigational or unproven Drugs or therapies. - q.
 The third purchase of a long-term maintenance Drug from a retail pharmacy.
-After the second purchase of long-term maintenance Drug at a retail pharmacy, the Drug must be purchased from the Pharmacy Benefit Manager's mail order pharmacy. - s.
-Provided that notice is issued by the Plan to an Eligible Individual, a single pharmacy may be designated as the sole provider to dispense one or more prescription drug class(es) to a Participant and/or Dependent.
-Medications dispensed by pharmacies other than named in such notice are excluded. - t.
-Compound dermatologist preparations prescribed by a Physician.
+After the second purchase of long-term maintenance Drug at a retail pharmacy, the Drug must be purchased from